Get a free, no obligation personal loan quote with rates as low as 9.99%

 A line of credit is a type of financing that allows you to borrow money up to a certain limit, similar to a credit card.
 There is no set payment schedule, and you’re only charged interest on the funds withdrawn from the credit line.

-However, you must make interest payments on the amount you borrow, as interest starts to accumulate as soon as you withdraw the funds.
+However, you must make interest payments on the amount you borrow each month.
 Like personal loans, the money obtained through lines of credit can be used for a variety of purposes.

 Mortgages